codewithgun/learn-react-typescript/README.md

 ---

 ## useState
-- For functional component, and class component as well
+- For functional component
 - Also known as react hook
+- It is the state of the functional component

 ## setState
 - For class component
+- It is the state of the class component

+## useRef
+- For functional component
+- Used to reference DOM from react component

+## React.createRef()
+- For class component
+- Used to reference DOM from react component

+## useEffect
+- For functional component